markcwm/openb3d.mod/README.md

 * Minib3d types are the same but all fields are pointers apart from lists, also variable names may not be the same
 * Since entities are objects not integer handles as in Blitz3D you need to specify their type at creation
 * The coordinate system is flipped from OpenGL orientation to be left-handed as in Blitz3d and Minib3d
-* Works with BRL.MaxGUI as in Minib3d, for control of application windows
+* Works with BRL.MaxGui as in Minib3d, for control of application windows
-* BRL.Max2D is used for 2D-in-3D rendering which along with BRL.Graphics is like Blitz3d's graphics commands
+* BRL.Max2d is used for 2D-in-3D rendering which along with BRL.Graphics is like Blitz3d's graphics commands
 * Image loading is done by the STB image library which supports JPG, PNG, TGA, BMP, GIF and others
-* The wrapper loads DDS files with mipmaps or compressed textures
+* Loads DDS files with mipmaps or compressed textures
-* The wrapper supports streams like Incbin and Zipstream with BRL image loaders and BlitzMax model loaders (WIP)
+* Supports streams like Incbin and [Zipstream](https://github.com/maxmods/koriolis.mod) with Blitz image loaders and mesh loaders
-* Model formats include 3DS (currently no animation), B3D (skeletal animation) and MD2 (vertex interpolation)
+* 3D Model formats include 3DS (currently no animation), B3D (skeletal animation) and MD2 (vertex interpolation)
 * Several more formats can be loaded using the Assimp library wrapper (currently no animation)
-* Collision detection is as in Minib3d and consists of Blitz3d's ellipsoid-to-something collisions
+* Collision detection is as in Minib3d and consists of Blitz3d's ellipsoid-to-something collisions, also includes dynamic collisions
-* Dynamic textures are created with BackBufferToTex (cubemapping) or CameraToTex for use in post-processing effects
+* Realtime textures are created with BackBufferToTex (cubemapping) or CameraToTex for use in post-processing effects
 * Quaternions are used for rotations instead of Eulers as in Minib3d, this avoids gimbal lock
-* Terrains are much like Blitz3D's but UpdateNormals replaces TerrainShading and TerrainDetail is a constant
+* Terrains are much like Blitz3D but UpdateNormals replaces TerrainShading and TerrainDetail is a constant
 * Vertex and Fragment shaders are supported with examples written to comply with GLSL 1.10 (GL 2.0) syntax
-* Shader effects currently include bump mapping, toon shading, blur and water
+* Shader effects currently include bump mapping, toon shading, blur and bloom
 * Dynamic lighting and linear fog either with fixed function or programmable graphics pipelines (ie. shaders)
 * Realtime volumetric stencil shadows with self-shadowing from multiple lights
 * Stencil commands for rendering mirror or portal effects
 * Particle emitter system with support for custom effects by using a callback function
 * CSG (constructive solid geometry) creates a new mesh from existing ones (combine, subtract or intersect)
 * Actions are an event-based entity control system, they are triggered once and then automatically updated
-* Physics system consisting of constraints and rigid bodies
+* Simple physics system consisting of constraints and rigid bodies
-* Also includes geospheres (spherical terrains) and metaballs (fluids)
+* 3D sound module using Brl.Audio, similar to the Blitz3D commands but sounds can be qued, stopped, paused and resumed per entity.

 ## Status